lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 <a href="cache-contents.png"><img src="cache-contents.png" alt="Cache contents in Chrome Developer Tools" /></a>

 _Figure: In Chrome, you can see the contents of caches in the `Resources` tab.
 You can see how different versions of my service worker have different cache names (This is version `achilles`)._

+#### Don't rename your service worker

+At one point I was futzing around with naming conventions for the service worker's file name.
+Don't do this.
+The browser will register the new service worker but the old service worker will stay installed, too.
+This is a messy state of affairs.
+I'm sure there's a workaround, but I'd say: don't rename your service worker.

+#### Don't use importScripts for config

+I went down a path of putting my `config` object in an external file and using [`self.importScripts()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) in the service worker file to pull that script in.
+That _seemed_ like a reasonable way to manage my config external to the service worker, but there was a hitch.

+The browser byte-compares service worker files to determine if they has been updated—that's how it knows when to re-trigger a download-and-install cycle.
+Changes to the external config don't _cause_ any changes to the service worker itself, meaning that changes to the config weren't causing the service worker to update.
+Whoops.

 ### Adding an activate handler